nicholaschinjie/tmdbMovieAPI/README.md

 Nicholas Chin Jie (nicholaschin20@gmail.com)

 ## 0. Getting Started
-### Setup Maven on your computer
-Go to the file path directory.

-    cd /{PATH}/tmdbMovieAPI

-First install all relevant dependencies for the application to run.

-    mvn clean install

-Then run application server locally.

-    mvn spring-boot:run

-By default, the application will run on port 8080.

-If the mvn command is not supported on your machine, please install [here](https://www.baeldung.com/install-maven-on-windows-linux-mac).

 ### Setting up the Database (for MacOS only)
 I used a MongoDB database instance for data storage.